ecn-aau/PU-QKD/README.md

  - Random guessing of data bits to decode PUF responses
  - Random guessing of PUF responses based on its bias

-## Hot to cite
+## How to cite

-M. Ferens, "PU-QKD: Authentication in Quantum Key Distribution with Classical Physical Unclonable Functions," 2024, *unpublished*.
+M. Ferens, "PU-QKD: Authentication in Quantum Key Distribution with Classical Physical Unclonable Functions," *IEEE Global Communications Conference (GLOBECOM) 2025*.

 ## Dependencies